RickyGoacher/react-estimated-delivery/readme.md

 # React Estimated Delivery Component

-React component for estimated delivery with config and holiday options.
+React component for estimated delivery with business day, delivery day and holiday options configuration.

 ## How it works

-- If it's a business day & the time is before the cut off point, for example 11:00, the timer & next day delivery will display.
-- If it's a business day & the time is past the cut off point, it will add 2 days to the current day.
-- If it's a business day & the time is past the cut off point & tomorrow or the following days are not business days it sets the delivery date to the day after the next business day.
+- Next day delivery - If it's not past cut off & tomorrow is a delivery day.
-- If it's not a business day & tomorrow or the following days are not business days it set the delivery date to the day after the next next business day.
+- Determining estimated delivery date - If a business day has passed & the next day is a delivery day.

-- The same above applies for holiday days, it will add one day for each holiday and attempt to deliver the day after the next business day.

 ## How to use